 You can find resources to help you to choose your major, plan a program of study, improve your study skills, connect with internships, and even find a career.
 From first-generation students to commuters, you’ll get the support you need to make the most of college.

-The Office of Academic Advising, Retention & Completion coordinates advising and provides guidance for undergraduate students throughout their academic career.
+The Academic Advising, Retention & Completion Office coordinates advising and provides guidance for undergraduate students throughout their academic career.
 This office also manages the First-Year Experience (FYE) Advising Program.

 The dates for the fall, winter, spring and summer terms as well as university holidays are listed on the Academic Calendar.